ZIP Code: Marketing

-The data is often used in direct mail marketing campaigns in a process called ZIP-code marketing.
+The data is often used in direct mail marketing campaigns in ZIP-code marketing.
 Point-of-sale cashiers sometimes ask consumers for their home ZIP Codes.
 Besides providing purchasing-pattern data useful in determining the location of new business establishments, retailers can use directories to correlate this ZIP Code with the name on a credit card to obtain a consumer's full address and telephone number.
-ZIP-Coded data are also used in analyzing geographic factors in risk, an insurance and banking industry practice pejoratively known as redlining.
+ZIP-Coded data are also used in analyzing geographic risk factors, an insurance and banking industry practice pejoratively known as redlining.
 This can cause problems, e.g., expensive insurance, for people living near a town with a high crime rate and sharing its ZIP Code, while they live in a relatively crime-free town.
-(See Elkins Park, Pennsylvania, above.)

 California outlawed this practice in 2011.